 Sustainably managed forests provide a variety of benefits to people and nature including clean air and water, wildlife habitat, scenic places for recreation, renewable forest products and carbon storage.

 Landowners participating in carbon offset projects are not liable to repay offset credits if there is an unintentional, natural loss of forest carbon stocks, such as the effects from a fire, storm, disease or insect damage, in an ACR-registered carbon project.
-The ACR Improved Forest Management methodology requires that a risk-based proportion of the total carbon credits generated by all registered projects be allocated to a communal 'buffer pool' (like a group insurance policy) that all projects can draw from in the event of a natural loss of forestland for any project.
+The ACR Improved Forest Management methodology requires that a risk-based proportion of the total carbon credits generated by registered projects be allocated to a communal 'buffer pool' (like a group insurance policy) that projects can draw from in the event of a natural loss of forestland for any project.
 The DNR would not have to pay back the money received from the project.

 Who is purchasing carbon offset credits from the project?